orcajs/reflector/README.md

     </li>
 </ul>
 <p>
-    The client application can be retrieved from the dedicated GitHub projet inside www directory
+    The client application can be retrieved from the dedicated GitHub project inside the www directory.
 </p>
-<pre><code>$ git clone https://github.com/legat1/reflector</code></pre>
+<pre><code>$ git clone https://github.com/orcajs/reflector</code></pre>
 <p>
     It may be run in any WebRTC compatible browser (latest Chrome and Firefox typically).
 The client page may run locally from your desktop
     (file://reflector.htm) with Firefox or remotely hosted by a web server with Firefox and Chrome.